iVP-GmbH/iVP-gitbook/home/ivp-planning/getting-started/importing-pdfs.md

 description: How to import a PDF file to your iVP Planning project.
 ---

 To import a PDF click on __File__ in the text menu of the top bar and choose __Import__.
-A new window will open to specify the location and additional configurations for the PDF file you want to import.
+An imported PDF file will be treated as any other object of your project and sorted into the project's hierarchy - meaning it can be selected, manipulated and deleted from there.

 ![Import PDF files](../../../.gitbook/assets/planning_import.png)

 ## Configure the PDF import

-Before iVP Planning imports a PDF file you can configure how it will be processed and loaded into your project.
+A new window will open to specify the location and additional configurations for the PDF file you want to import.

 ![Configure the PDF import](../../../.gitbook/assets/planning_import_pdf.png)